Mutant Massacre: Death list

 Hundreds of other Morlocks were killed, but were not identified in the comics.
-Annalee and Piper were the only established characters among the casualties; the others were all generic characters whose sole purpose was to be victims of the massacre.
+Annalee and Piper were the only established characters among the casualties; the others were created solely to be victims of the massacre.
 This aspect of the story was satirized in What The--?! #4.

 Background and creation

 Writer Chris Claremont originally conceived the systematic killing of the Morlocks as a storyline that would run in the pages of Uncanny X-Men, but X-Factor writer Louise Simonson felt that such a big storyline would run overlong in a single title, and suggested that it be done as a crossover between all three mutant titles.

 Claremont and Simonson, the chief writers of the crossover, exchanged copies of their typewritten plots and scripts, and extensively discussed the intersecting storylines over the telephone.
 Asked what it was like to coordinate all the Mutant Massacre-linked stories, Simonson said "It was horrible.
 I don't know why we're thinking of doing this again."

 Walt Simonson, who wrote the Thor instalments of "Mutant Massacre" and pencilled the X-Factor instalments, said:

 Partly, what we were trying to do in the crossover was not create a string of beads where you had to go from one bead to the next bead to the next bead in order to follow the entire storyline.
 What we were trying to do, rather, was to take several separate skeins and intertwine them in such a way that in the end they formed a coherent whole, but then unwound and went in their own directions.
 And you can follow any one skein through the Massacre: you can read X-Men, you can read X-Factor, or you can read Thor, New Mutants, Power Pack, or Daredevil without really having to go over and read all the other books.
 But, of course, then you don't get the whole picture.